How to Sing Better

 Music is all about emotion.
 So, if you’re doing anything to lessen the emotional experience (like breathing wrong) your performance will suffer.

-The same goes for how you use your mouth – especially when it comes to singing vowel sounds.
+Remember how we said breathing for singing vs. talking is totally different?
+The same goes for how you use your mouth – especially when it comes to vowel sounds.

 When you’re singing the sounds of A – E – I – O – U, you want to exaggerate your mouth movements.

-Now that you know what to practice to get your voice to the starting line, let’s talk about some intermediate techniques for a better voice.
+Now that you know what to practice to get your voice to the starting line, let’s talk about some intermediate techniques.

-We’re going to get into the following areas of vocal training:
+We’re going to get into the following areas of training: